SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Pie_and_donut_chart.md

 # Pie & donut chart

-This component is displays the results of queries in a chart shaped like a pie or donut.
+This component displays the results of queries in a chart shaped like a pie or donut.
 It is available from DataMiner 10.0.13 onwards.

 To configure the component: